- How long does the Humane Society keep pets?

 If I don’t want to alter and release a stray cat, what should I do?

 If the cat is socialized, try to find him or her a home yourself.
-If the cat is friendly, appears to be healthy, call the Humane Society of Greater Miami (305-749-1830) and we will let you know if we have space available to accept the cat for adoption.
+If the cat is friendly, appears to be healthy, you may visit us and we will let you know if we have space available to accept the cat for adoption.
 Animal intake is by walk-in ONLY on Tuesday-Sunday from 11:00am to 4:00pm.
 A $25 donation is requested, but not required, upon surrender to help with the costs of caring for the pet.
 Because we do not euthanize animals due to time, space or treatable medical conditions, we cannot accept all of the animals that are brought to us.
 All animals must pass a health and temperament screening before they are admitted to our shelter.

 Can I pay someone to trap the cats?